Gas and Bloating Gastroenterologists (GI Doctors) NYC

 Patients with irritable bowel syndrome (IBS) can begin to experience symptoms of bloating, abdominal pain and motility changes to specific food components.
-This may be due to the IBS condition itself which can cause a change in the gut microflora, potential small intestinal bacterial overgrowth (SIBO) and visceral hypersensitivity.
-Visceral hypersensitivity is the term used to describe an experience of pain within the inner organs at a level that is more intense than normal.
+Gi doctors agree that it may be due to the IBS condition itself which can cause a change in the gut microflora, potential small intestinal bacterial overgrowth (SIBO) and visceral hypersensitivity.
+Visceral hypersensitivity is the term GI doctors describe an experience of pain within the inner organs at a level that is more intense than normal.
 This means that there may be symptoms from a more intense than usual response to a normal amount of gas.

 Celiac disease which (gluten sensitive enteropathy) is a digestive and autoimmune disorder that results in damage to the lining of the small intestine when foods with gluten are eaten.
 The condition can cause many gastrointestinal symptoms which including abdominal bloating but also can include pain, gas, diarrhea, and weight loss.
 Non-celiac gluten intolerance may also play a role in patients with IBS.
 There is recent evidence that certain food components can contribute to symptoms through the effects of malabsorption of carbohydrates particularly lactose and fructose.
 Identifying components of the diet which may not be fully absorbed such as lactose and fructose in particular may be helpful in minimizing these symptoms.
 Further, identifying and treating patients with risk factors and symptoms of small intestinal bacterial overgrowth (SIBO) can also help with symptoms of bloating.
 Small intestinal bacterial overgrowth (SIBO) simply is a disorder of excessive bacterial growth in the small intestine.

 Diagnosing Gas and Bloating

 Gas and bloating is usually a temporary condition that resolves itself in a day or two.
 If gas and/or bloating become painful, however, you should see your doctor or a gastroenterologist like Dr. Khodadadian.
 If your gas and bloating is persistent or accompanied by other symptoms, such as diarrhea, bloody stools, vomiting, constipation, heartburn or unexplained weight loss, a visit to a gastroenterologist is recommended.